Information Security Awareness for Family

 Free games, music, movies etc. are available for download all over the Internet.
-They are also very tempting and may attracting for children and other family members.
-But some of them contain spyware and other types of malware that can compromise your whole family's Internet security
+They are also very tempting and may attract children and other family members.
+But some of them contain spyware and other types of malware that can compromise your whole family's internet security.

 Make a list of trusted downloading sources and have your whole family stick to it.
 Also, read carefully the license agreement before installing a new piece of software and make sure your kids ask for your permission before they download or install something.

 Look for https:// in the URLs of the websites you make online transactions from.

 "S" in "https" stands for "secure" and should appear in every bank or online shop address.
 If any of your family member is a keen online shopper, advise them to always look for this internet security sign and shop from trusted sources.
 If they find a new cool online shop, have them research it.
 Also along with https, lock symbol, valid client certificate is also important to proceed further.